tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/常见问题/节点网络问题_intl_en.md

 ### Why do users experience a slow connection when they access CDN?
 Please check the download speed for large files and the latency for small files.
 First, get the URL that is slow to access for users and determine whether the access is slow by using speed test websites such as [17ce](http://www.17ce.com) (recommended).
-If the test connection is slow and the origin server is an external origin, you should assist the user and check if the machine load and bandwidth of the origin server are restricted.
+If the test result confirms the slow speed and the origin server is an external origin server, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).
+We will help users check whether the load and bandwidth are restricted on the origin server machine.

-### How do I tell whether user access has hit the CDN Cache?
+### How do I tell whether user access has hit the CDN cache?
 View the `X-Cache-Lookup` information in the header of the request return.
 If multiple `X-Cache-Lookup` entries are returned at the same time, that is normal.
 If `Cache Hit`/`Hit From MemCache`/`Hit From Disktank` is returned, it means that the CDN cache has been hit.
 ![](https://mc.qcloudimg.com/static/img/64ac912c895b36f0241a927df6da3543/image.png)
-+ `X-Cache-Lookup:Hit From MemCache`: the memory of the CDN node is hit.
++ `X-Cache-Lookup:Hit From MemCache`: the memory of the CDN node has been hit.
-+ `X-Cache-Lookup:Hit From Disktank`: the disk of the CDN node is hit.
++ `X-Cache-Lookup:Hit From Disktank`: the disk of the CDN node has been hit.

-### Why are the sizes of files with the same name returned by the node different?
+### Why do files with the same name returned by the node have different sizes?
 Since all file types are cached by default, there may be different versions of a file on the CDN node.
 To solve this problem, you can:
-+ Manually purge files and update cache immediately.
++ Manually purge files and update the cache immediately.
-+ Use a version number, for example: ```http://www.xxx.com/xxx.js?version=1```.
++ Use a version number, e.g., ```http://www.xxx.com/xxx.js?version=1```.
 + Change the file names to avoid using files with the same name.

 If the problem persists, please [submit a ticket](https://console.cloud.tencent.com/workorder/category) for assistance.